About Wynn Resorts Holdings, LLC

 Wynn Resorts offers loyalty programs at its properties.
 Customers who earn points redeem them for free play, gifts, and complimentary dining and retail shopping.
 It seeks to attract high-net-worth international tourists to its properties.

-The company spent $41 million on advertising and promotional expenses in fiscal 2018, up from about $38 million in fiscal 2017.
+The company spent approximately $61.5 million on advertising and promotional expenses in fiscal 2019, up from about $41 million in fiscal 2018.

-Wynn reported more than $6.7 billion in revenue for fiscal 2018 versus $6.1 billion in fiscal 2017.
-The increase was largely the result of increases in VIP turnover and table drop at Wynn Palace in Macau.
+Wynn reported more than $6.6 billion in revenue for fiscal 2019 versus $6.7 billion in fiscal 2018.
+The decrease was primarily due to the decreased sales in Las Vegas operations.

 Steve Wynn founded Wynn Resorts in after buying the Desert Inn hotel and casino in Las Vegas for $270 million from Starwood Hotels & Resorts as a birthday gift for his then wife in 2000.
 The deal followed his sale of Mirage Resorts to MGM Grand.
 Wynn reportedly received nearly $500 million from the Mirage sale.